theuserge/TheUserge.github.io/deployment.md

 ```bash
 https://github.com/UsergeTeam/Userge
 ```
-#### For Customized or Modified Reposity
+#### For Customized or Modified Repository

-If you plan to use this userbot with your own customized or modifed code.
-You must fill your own Forked Userge Reposity URL in UPSTREAM_REPO Var value.
+If you plan to use this userbot with your own customized or modified code.
+You must fill your own Forked Userge Repository URL in UPSTREAM_REPO Var value.

 ### 18. FINISHED_PROGRESS_STR

 To change the Progress Bar of Download and Uploads.
 You must fill Single text of filled bar line of character which can be shown in Finish bar.

-You can Select any character from these listed site:
+You can Select any character from these listed sites:

 * [https://coolsymbol.com/](https://coolsymbol.com/)